BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 as those are the common entities involved in the fundamental operations performed in a geometric application.

 FP relies on the immutable data structures.
-Hence, for the geometry application of the above example would use a persistent DAG which would, by definition, eliminate the need to synchronize the shared data in a concurrent system.
+Hence, the geometry application of the above example would use a persistent DAG which would, by definition, eliminate the need to synchronize the shared data in a concurrent system.

 The implementation of such a persistent DAG would require the techniques of DOD